nabilac27/42berlin_web_discovery_piscine/README.md

 | **cell01**      | 	Created basic HTML structure, implemented tables, and made the page responsive               | HTML               | 11/02/2025|
 | **cell02**       | Styled the webpage with a dropdown menu, profile card, and parallax effect | CSS                | 12/02/2025|
 | **cell03**| Implemented JavaScript for dynamic effects like background color change, balloons, and a calculator | HTML, CSS, JavaScript | 13/02/2025|

-## Key Skills:
-- **Web Page Structure**: Understanding the foundation of web development with HTML, including table creation and responsive web design.
-- **Styling**: Using CSS for design and layout, including creating dropdown menus, profile cards, and implementing parallax scrolling.
-- **Dynamic Effects**: Adding interactive elements like parallax scrolling and background color changes using JavaScript.
-- **Event Handling**: Understanding how to work with DOM elements, events, and manipulate them with JavaScript.
-- **Problem-Solving**: Building functional components like calculators using JavaScript, handling user input, and performing calculations.

-## Projects Completed
-1. **HTML Syntax & Table Creation**: Learning HTML basics including syntax, tables, and responsive design.
-2. **HTML Page**: Creating a simple webpage structure using HTML.
-3. **CSS Styling**: Designing and styling a webpage with dropdown menus, profile cards, and parallax effects.
-4. **JavaScript Dynamic Effects**: Implemented background color changes, balloon animations, and created a functional calculator using JavaScript.